PULP ARTISTS

 In the 1950s he worked for Avon Publications, drawing mystery, war, and western comic books.
 He also drew for Dell Comics, Fawcett Comics, DC Comics, Ziff-Davis Comics, and Atlas Comics.

-He continued to work for pulp magazines during the 1950s, creating interior story illustrations for Popular Publication titles, such as Short Stories, Adventure, and Ranch Romances.
-He also painted a few pulp magazine covers for Famous Western, Short Stories, and Ranch Romances.
+He continued to work for pulp magazines during the 1950s, creating interior story illustrations for Short Stories, Adventure, Thrilling Detective, and Ranch Romances.
+He also painted pulp magazine covers for Short Stories and Ranch Romances.

 In the 1950s he began to sell freelance cover paintings to paperback book publishers, such as Avon, Hillman, Bantam, and Pyramid.